How does the immune system work?

 The tasks of the immune system

-Without an immune system, a human being would be just as exposed to the harmful influences of pathogens or other substances from the outside environment as to changes harmful to health happening inside of the body.
-The main tasks of the body’s immune system are:
+Without an immune system, we would have no way to fight harmful things that enter our body from the outside or harmful changes that occur inside our body.
+The main tasks of the body’s immune system are

-- Neutralizing pathogens like bacteria, viruses, parasites or fungi that have entered the body, and removing them from the body
+- to fight disease-causing germs (pathogens) like bacteria, viruses, parasites or fungi, and to remove them from the body,

-- Recognizing and neutralizing harmful substances from the environment
+- to recognize and neutralize harmful substances from the environment, and

 IQWiG health information is written with the aim of helping